 Subterranean Termite Habits

 Subterranean termites are the most destructive termites in North America, and they are also the most common.
 Their colonies of two to ten million individuals are found underground in elaborate nests.
 These termites tunnel within the soil, connecting their large, underground network to a food source.
-Once wood has been found, they build mud tubes to begin feeding.
+Once the wood has been found, they build mud tubes to begin feeding.
 Because they live and feed underground, most of their life is spent completely out of sight.

 Prevention of Subterranean Termites